Installing Python on your computer#

 If you are unsure about any setting, accept the defaults.
 You can change them later.
 At this stage, I recommend:

-For these platforms, no need to download the files yourself.
-Open a terminal and do:
+For these platforms, there is no need to download the files yourself.
+Open a terminal and type:

 curl -L -O "https://github.com/conda-forge/miniforge/releases/latest/download/Miniforge3-$(uname)-$(uname -m).sh"